MonashNovaRover/novacarrier-assets/docs/FLASH_INSTRUCTIONS.md

 ## Prerequisites

-- Ensure you're on a compatible Linux host system with necessary permissions.
+* Ensure you're on a compatible Linux host system with necessary permissions.

-  - This process has been verified on a Ubuntu 22.04 host
+  * This process has been verified on a Ubuntu 22.04 host
-- Make sure your Jetson device is connected via USB and in recovery mode.
+* Make sure your Jetson device is connected via USB and in recovery mode.
-- Install `bash` (if not already installed).
+* Install `bash` (if not already installed).

+## IMPORTANT NOTE: NVIDIA Devkit vs Monash Nova Rover Jetson Carrier Firmware Compatibility

+The NVIDIA devkit firmware is **incompatible** with the Monash Nova Rover Jetson Carrier (MNR JC).

+There is a hardware bug on the MNR JC that prevents **USB0 from entering OTG mode** when NVIDIA devkit firmware is loaded on the Jetson SOM.
+This means:

+* You **cannot flash MNR JC firmware on the MNR JC** if the Jetson SOM currently has NVIDIA devkit firmware installed.

+A workaround exists:

+* The MNR JC firmware includes a custom fix that allows OTG mode to function correctly on the MNR JC.
+* The MNR JC firmware **is compatible with the NVIDIA devkit**, although some peripherals may not work.

+### Required Bring-Up Procedure for a Jetson SOM on the MNR JC

+To recover or correctly flash a Jetson SOM intended for the MNR JC:

+1. **Flash the MNR JC firmware using the NVIDIA devkit** (since the Jetson SOM can enter OTG mode with any firmware on the NVIDIA devkit).
+2. **Transplant the Jetson SOM back onto the MNR JC.**
+3. If you need to reflash again later, the Jetson SOM will now correctly enter OTG mode on the MNR JC **with both MNR JC DIP switches ON**, because the MNR JC firmware contains the OTG fix.

 ## Steps